 Business car leasing (or Business Contract Hire) is a contract agreement whereby you take out a car for an agreed length of time and then return it at the end of your lease.

-You pay regular, fixed monthly payments for the pleasure, and what you pay is largely determined by how much the car is expected to depreciate (decline in value) over the term of your lease.
+Your company pays regular, fixed monthly payments for the pleasure, and what you pay is largely determined by how much the car is expected to depreciate (decline in value) over the term of your lease.
 You can choose to put down a higher deposit to make your monthly payments more manageable.

 Sounds An Awful Lot Like PCP?